 The parks are home to a few species of mammals and a wide variety of birds.
-The best Moscow parks for birdwatching are the Botanical Garden, Sparrow Hills (Vorobyovy Gory), Kuzminsky Park and Estate, Kuskovo, and Kolomenskoye.
-Over this summer I spent my weekends exploring the wildlife of Moscow city parks.
-After living in Australia and Thailand for over 10 years, I was re-discovering nature that I grew up with.
+The best parks for birdwatching are the Botanical Garden, Sparrow Hills (Vorobyovy Gory), Kuzminsky Park and Estate, Kuskovo, and Kolomenskoye.
+Over this summer I spent my weekends exploring the wildlife of Moscow parks.
+After living in Australia and Thailand for over 10 years, I was re-discovering Moscow nature with new eyes and a touch of nostalgia.

 In this post